asmeureanu/led_control_server/README.md

 ---------------
 ###Remote Control Web Application

-   Part not yet submitted to the project will follow.
    Contains basic web application for controlling all the RGB LED lamps in my household.
+   To get the html application to work
+   -Install you standard basic apache2 with php.
+   -Configure a vhost or site location
+   -Copy there the contents of the /html folder
+   -Edit settings.php and configure the MQTT server settings along with the declaration of you NodeMCU devices.

 ---------------
 ###Mqtt Server (mosquitto)